KUNstler-art/MaxMSP_GyrOSC/README.md

 # MaxMSP
-#OSC
-#GyrOSC
+# OSC
+# GyrOSC
+# gyroscope

 Introduction
-The author has created some handy MaxMSP patches for some OSC application on phone, it's for interaction art and Performances;
+MaxMSP patches for some OSC application on phone, it's for interaction art and Performances;
 These patchers visualise the phone's abstract gyroscope data, making users easier to understand and apply this data.

 /////////////////////////////Peoject catalogs/////////////////////////////